Luftare/shadow/README.md

 - scoring a hit to a remote player is determined by local player's state of the remote players
 - remote players receive damage upon click on them
 - clients remove dead opponents
-- player cannot move to a cell if there's an opponent
 - frags are notified to all players
 - number of players is notified